Support for self help groups

 This includes material regarding self help groups from the mid ’70s onwards.
 Please note: Access to this collection requires an appointment and may incur a small fee.
 Due to the rarity of much of the library content, there is limited borrowing.

 We also hold an interesting and eclectic collection of social justice campaigns and event posters dating from the 1980s and 1990s.
-In 2017 we were successful in gaining a Local History Grant through the Public Records Office Victoria (PROV), to conserve the collection.
+In 2017 we were successful in gaining a Local History Grant through the Public Record Office Victoria, to conserve the collection.